 According to Italian law, my great-grandfather, after being born in Italy and emigrating to the United States at the age of seven, unwittingly passed his citizenship on to my American-born grandfather, who passed it to my mother, who passed it to me.
 All I needed to do was prove it, with a solid paper trail.
 I assembled all of the birth, death, and marriage certificates and other paperwork, but then I ran up against the fact that when my great-grandfather was a teenager he abandoned his given name, Pasquale, and started using the more American name Charles, without bothering to make the name change legal.
 I realized that there was no easy way to prove that Charles and Pasquale were actually the same person, and therefore that I qualified to be an Italian.
 Disheartened, I gave up on the whole project.

 Then came the 2016 US election.
-The shock of the outcome prompted me, like many other disaffected Americans, to think seriously about getting out of the United States.
+Although I had already been living abroad for a decade, the shock of the outcome prompted me, like many other disaffected Americans, to think seriously about getting out of the United States permanently.
 I renewed my (ultimately successful) efforts to qualify for Italian citizenship through my Italian roots, which rekindled my interest in genealogy.

 When the United States’ first version of the “Muslim ban” was announced, it upset me terribly.
 I suspect this was due to the experience of growing up as my father’s daughter, the child of a man whose lifelong obsession with his mother’s escape from Nazi Germany can apparently be projected onto almost any situation.
 The Muslim ban struck me with a sense of horror: I saw that my very existence had depended on the United States’ historic willingness to accept at least some refugees, a policy that was now under attack.